Hypertension in women is not considered a risk factor until they reach menopause.

 This serious medical condition that can harm both mother and foetus, may develop as early as the 20th week of gestation.
 The symptoms it produces are excessive amounts of protein in the urine, damaged arteries and blood vessels that lead to the placenta, and hypertension in women who are susceptible.
 But it can be difficult to diagnose if a patient already suffers from high blood pressure, and sometimes raised pressure can develop without any symptoms of protein in the urine, which is called Gestational, or Pregnancy Induced Hypertension (PIH)

 It`s important to know that these are the symptoms, not the causes.
-Several factors could be the cause, and can differ in each individual.
+Several factors could be the cause of preeclampsia, and can differ in each individual.

 Is there any way of preventing it from developing?
 This is still under investigation, yet there is evidence that in many cases of pre-eclampsia, the mother`s immune system is intolerant to the foetus and the fathers genes.
 It is suggested that the longer a couple are together, say about a year, before the first pregnancy occurs the better the chances against immunological intolerance.
 It has also been suggested that vitamin D and selenium deficiency may be factors leading to pre-eclampsia.
 Supplementing may be helpful but there is no research supporting this.